What is an Adeli Suit?

 Legal Help for Cerebral Palsy

 Affording treatment and therapy for a child with cerebral palsy can often be very overwhelming for a parent.
-Therapy sessions, assistive technology, and other care and lifestyle resources are both expensive and time-consuming.
-At Reiter & Walsh ABC Law Centers, our birth injury attorneys have helped numerous families afford important medical, rehabilitation, and lifestyle resources.
+Therapy sessions, adaptive equipment, and other care and lifestyle resources are both expensive and time-consuming.
+At Reiter & Walsh ABC Law Centers, our birth injury attorneys have helped numerous families afford important medical, rehabilitation and lifestyle resources.
 If your loved one was diagnosed with cerebral palsy, a permanent injury, or another disability that resulted from an instance of medical malpractice, we encourage you to reach out for legal help today.

 For a free case review, please contact our Detroit, Michigan birth injury law firm in any of the ways listed below.
 You will be connected with an experienced birth injury attorney from our team for your free legal consultation.
 Our no-fee promise ensures that, should we take your case, you will not be charged until we win or settle in your favor.
 Our legal team looks forward to speaking with you.

 - Available 24/7